tardate/LittleArduinoProjects/RaspberryPi/Headless/README.md

 127.0.1.1  raspi1
 ```

-After `sudo reboot` I can now find the respberry Pi on the network by its new name using mDNS:
+After `sudo reboot` I can now find the raspberry Pi on the network by its new name using mDNS:

 ```sh
 $ ping raspi1.local